FinriskHFDREAM/FinriskHF_post1/README.md

 ```
 singularity run SB2_final.sif input_real scoring
 ```
-During the post-challenge phase, 2 more modifications werer tested, which are:
+During the post-challenge phase, 2 more modifications were tested, which are:
 1. **SB2 refined model**
+2. **SB2**

 ## D. Reproducing the Figures in mansucript